William Sanford Pennington: Education and career

 Pennington read law in 1802, with Elias Boudinot.
 He entered private practice in Newark, New Jersey from 1802 to 1816.
 He was county clerk for Essex County, New Jersey in 1803.
 He was the United States Attorney for the District of New Jersey from 1803 to 1804.
 He was an associate justice of the Supreme Court of New Jersey from 1804 to 1813.
 He was reporter for the Supreme Court of New Jersey from 1806 to 1813.
-He was the 6th Governor of New Jersey from 1813 to 1815, elected as a Democratic-Republican.
+He was the 6th Governor of New Jersey from 1813 to 1815, elected as a Democratic-Republican in consecutive victories over his Federalist predecessor, Aaron Ogden.

 Federal judicial service

 Pennington received a recess appointment from President James Madison on June 19, 1815, to a seat on the United States District Court for the District of New Jersey vacated by Judge Robert Morris.
 He was nominated to the same position by President Madison on January 8, 1816.
 He was confirmed by the United States Senate on January 9, 1816, and received his commission on January 16, 1816.

+While serving as a District Court Judge, Pennington published a treatise on small cause courts.
 His service terminated on September 17, 1826, due to his death in Newark.